rockset/rockset-js/packages/cli/README.md

 _See code: [src/commands/api/documents/deleteDocuments.ts](./src/commands/api/documents/deleteDocuments.ts)_

-## `rockset api:documents:patchDocuments [WORKSPACE] [COLLECTION] [BODY]`
+## `rockset api:documents:patchDocuments`

 Patch Documents

 ```
 USAGE
-  $ rockset api:documents:patchDocuments [WORKSPACE] [COLLECTION] [BODY]
+  $ rockset api:documents:patchDocuments

-ARGUMENTS
-  WORKSPACE   name of the workspace
-  COLLECTION  name of the collection
-  BODY        JSON Body for this POST request.
-Full schema at https://docs.rockset.com/rest-api#patchdocuments

 OPTIONS
-  -f, --file=file                The config file to execute this command from.
+  -f, --file=file                (required) The config file to execute this command from.
 Format must be [json|yaml].
-Keys are
-                                 translated into arguments of the same name.
-If no BODY argument is specified, the whole
+                                 Keys are translated into arguments of the same name.
+If no BODY argument is specified,
-                                 object, minus keys used as other arguments, will be passed in as the BODY.
+                                 the whole object, minus keys used as other arguments, will be passed in as the BODY.

   -h, --help                     show CLI help